-- Dynamic Protection Areas (DPAs) are defined areas in which (or points at which) the military may be operating systems that require protection - DPA neighborhoods are defined areas around the DPAs in which CBSDs must be considered in the calculation of aggregate interference to the DPA.
-It does not mean that all CBSDs within the neighborhood will be affected - DPAs are defined for coastal waters, some harbors, ports, and ship transit areas, and some inland areas - E-DPAs are DPAs in which federal incumbent activity is monitored by an ESC.
-If a DPA is not fully covered by ESC sensors at all possible frequencies of operation, then the entire DPA must be considered always activated at any frequency for which it is unmonitored - P-DPAs are DPAs in which federal incumbent activity is informed to the SASs by the DoD, using a calendar-like portal - GB-DPAs are DPAs that protect ground-based radars - Some DPAs, such as GB-DPAs, must be assumed to be always activated - For some military incumbent operations areas, exclusion zones have been defined in which no CBRS operations over specified frequency ranges are allowed at any time (see figure A16).
+- DPA neighborhoods are defined areas around the DPAs in which CBSDs must be considered in the calculation of aggregate interference to the DPA.
+It does not mean that all CBSDs within the neighborhood will be affected - DPAs are defined for coastal waters, some harbors, ports, and ship transit areas, and some inland areas - DPAs can be either areas or points - E-DPAs are DPAs whose activity is monitored by an ESC.
+If a DPA is not fully covered by ESC sensors at all possible frequencies of operation, then the entire DPA must be considered always activated at any frequency for which it is unmonitored - P-DPAs are DPAs whose activity is informed to the SASs by the DoD, using a calendar-like portal - o GB-DPAs are DPAs that protect ground-based radars - Some DPAs, such as GB-DPAs, must be assumed to be always activated - For some military incumbent operations areas, exclusion zones have been defined in which no CBRS operations over specified frequency ranges are allowed at any time (see figure A16).